 Why Dynamic Row Level Security?

-Create a table as above with three columns, and data in it.
+Create a table as above with three columns and data in it.
 You have to use usernames similar to Power BI accounts that you want to set up security for it.
 Name this table as Sales Rep.

 Create another table for Transactions with the structure below, and name it Transactions:

-As you can see in the above screenshot, each sales transaction is handled by a sales rep. Again I mention that these tables are added inside Power BI just for simplicity of this example.
+As you can see in the above screenshot, each sales transaction is handled by a sales rep. Again I mention that these tables are added inside Power BI just for the simplicity of this example.
 Tables can come from everywhere.

 For this example, I will be using basic table visualization.
 The table visualization will show Date, Sales Amount (from Transactions), and Name (from Sales Rep).
-I also added another table visualization under that to show username, and Name (both from Sales Rep);

 The main reason for this visualization is to simply show that each user will see only their data rows from all tables.
-I also will add a measure for USERNAME() in DAX to see the user logged in from my report.
+I also will add a measure for USERPRINCIPALNAME() in DAX to see the user logged in from my report.
 So in Data Tab, create a new measure, and name it User, with a value of USERNAME();

 DAX Functions: UserName() and UserPrincipalName()